MrPrimate/ddb-importer/FAQ-2024-DND.md

 If you stay on the 3.x D&D System and 5.x DDB Importer you will not get 2024 content (mostly).

 As off now there is no filter to remove 2024 content during import in the 6.x version of DDB Importer.
-This may come at a later date.
+This will come at a later date, along with additional content filtering options.

 ## How do I install an older version of DDB Importer